Capitals fire coach Todd Reirden after 2 postseason letdowns - WHIZ News

 Dismissing Reirden is an acknowledgement that the longtime assistant wasn’t able to make the most out of a team built to continue contending for championships with Ovechkin, centers Nicklas Backstrom and Evgeny Kuznetsov, wingers Tom Wilson and T.J.
 Oshie and defensemen John Carlson and Dmitry Orlov in the prime of their careers.

 After Trotz coached the Capitals to their first title in franchise history in 2018, an automatic extension kicked in to keep him under contract at his current salary.
-NHL coaching salaries had ballooned between the times Trotz signed his contract and lifted the Cup, and the organization decided to let him go rather than pay him more.
+NHL coaching salaries had ballooned between the time Trotz signed his contract and lifted the Cup, and the organization decided to let him go rather than pay him more on a long-term deal.

+“It’s disappointing for us that we couldn’t come to an agreement, a compromise on the negotiations,” MacLellan said.
+“We were more than willing to pay market level.
+I think term was the sticking point on the negotiation.”

-Trotz’s Islanders have reached the second round twice in two chances since veteran general manager Lou Lamoriello hired him almost immediately after the Capitals let him resign.
+While Reirden got a multiyear deal, Trotz’s Islanders have reached the second round twice in two chances since veteran general manager Lou Lamoriello hired him almost immediately after the Capitals let him walk.

+Asked Sunday about Reirden losing his job, Trotz said: “It’s part of what you sign up (for when) coaching.
+That’s what you accept when you’re a head coach in the National Hockey League.
+Just wish him well.”

-Washington’s move was made in part because members of the front office saw Reirden as head coaching material after several years as an assistant there and in Pittsburgh.
-He was a finalist for the Calgary Flames job in 2016 and was elevated to associate coach in Washington in 2017 to keep him from pursuing other jobs.
+Washington’s move two years ago was made in part because members of the front office saw Reirden as head coaching material after several years as an assistant both there and in Pittsburgh.
+He was a finalist for the Calgary Flames’ job in 2016 and was elevated to associate coach in Washington in 2017 to keep him from pursuing other jobs.

 The Reirden-coached Capitals made the playoffs in his two seasons in charge, bowed out to the Carolina Hurricanes last year and were outclassed by the Islanders this summer.
 It’s the first time they failed to win a playoff series in consecutive years since 2013 and 2014, which led to a full regime change.